Playtronica/biotron-firmware/DEVELOPING.md

 - F1 is a compatibility maintenance release.
 Protocol v2, CRC/A-B storage,
   new USB identity and expanded diagnostics are later releases.
 - Branch `codex/biotron-p1-midi-diagnostics` is a post-F1 review branch.
 It
-  adds internal counters only; it does not assign a SysEx ID or make a new release candidate until the firmware owner accepts F1 and the wire contract.
-  Counters are native 32-bit saturating values so observation cannot wrap or impose avoidable 64-bit increments on RP2040.
+  adds internal counters and a provisional read-only SysEx query `124`; it does not make a new release candidate until the firmware owner accepts F1 and the wire contract.
+Event counters are native 32-bit saturating values; uptime is sampled as 64-bit microseconds from the main loop and encoded as saturated 32-bit seconds on the wire.
   `settings_dirty_generation` counts accepted mutation events.
 A successful save, same-value command or revert to the persisted value makes `settings_persisted_generation` catch up, so equality means RAM is clean.
   TX completion means a full message was handed to TinyUSB, not delivered to a host.
-The counters are RAM-only and unavailable on the wire until a separately reviewed read-only command is assigned.
+The counters are RAM-only and query `124` only snapshots them; it does not save, reset, enter BOOT or clear counters.
 - The exact `cf264aa` UF2 has passed Mac USB/version, bounded CC liveness,
   settings-preserving software BOOT on both MIDI outputs and exact legacy-unit rollback.
 It has not passed the complete Windows/REAPER/hardware matrix.